 Rest assured, there’s going to be a time where you’ll need to fly from your home airport to the departure city for your award ticket.
 In award travel lingo, that’s called a positioning flight.

 Choosing which airline to take for your positioning flight may make the difference between an almost seamless connection or a sense of déjà vu where you’ll need to do the entire airport check-in process all over again.
-That means you’d need to land, go to baggage claim to collect luggage, head back up to the departures lane, recheck your bags and go back through security.
-If your international flight is leaving from a large airport like JFK, LAX or O’Hare, you’ll also need to take a train between terminals with all of your luggage (except you can’t do that from O’Hare right now).
+That means you’d need to land, go to baggage claim to collect luggage, head back up to the departures lane, re-check your bags and go back through security.
+If your international flight is leaving from a large airport like JFK, LAX or O’Hare, you’ll also need to take a train between terminals with all of your luggage (except you still can’t do that at O’Hare right now).